-- Overview of the course syllabus and requirements. - Types of trauma and interpersonal violence, including what constitutes a traumatic event as informed by the DSM-5 and relevant research that informs knowledge about shared trauma occurring globally, nationally and in communities. - The context in which traumatic events occur, influence of social and political forces, and historical roots of movements impacting knowledge about trauma: the feminist, anti-rape and domestic violence movements; the impact of war, prompting services for active service members and veterans; and historical and current social policy. - Introduce how social workers may be indirectly impacted working with survivors of trauma and begin developing self-care strategies to effectively support practice with this population.
+- Overview of the course syllabus and requirements. - Review types of trauma and interpersonal violence, including what constitutes a traumatic event as informed by the DSM-5 and relevant research that informs knowledge about trauma occurring globally, nationally and in communities. - Special attention will be given to conceptualize the traumatic stressor of COVID-19. - Understand the context in which traumatic events occur, influence of social and political forces, and historical roots of movements impacting knowledge about trauma: the feminist, anti-rape and domestic violence movements; the impact of war, prompting services for active service members and veterans; and historical and current social policy. - Introduce indirect effects of trauma work on social work professionals.

-- \Herman, J.L.
+- Herman, J.L.
 (1997).
 Trauma and recovery, The aftermath of violence, from domestic abuse to political terror.
 New York, NY: Basic Books. - Introduction, p.1-4.
 Chapter 1, "A Forgotten History", p.
-8-32 - \van der Kolk, B.A.
+8-32 - van der Kolk, B.A.
 (2014).
 The body keeps the score: Brain, mind and body in the healing of trauma.
-New York, NY: Penguin Books. - Prologue, p.1-6, Chapter 1, "Lessons from Vietnam Veterans", p.7-22 - \Substance Abuse and Mental Health Services Administration (2014).
+New York, NY: Penguin Books. - Prologue, p.1-6, Chapter 1, "Lessons from Vietnam Veterans", p.7-22 - Substance Abuse and Mental Health Services Administration (2014).
 Trauma-Informed Care in Behavioral Health Services.
 Treatment Improvement Protocol (TIP) Series 57.
 HHS Publication No. (SMA) 13-4801.
 Rockville, MD. - Chapter 2, "Trauma Awareness", p.
 33-52 - Sotero, M. (2006).
 A conceptual model of historical trauma: Implications for public health practice and research.
-Journal of Health Disparities Research and Practice, 1(1), 93-108.
+Journal of Health Disparities Research and Practice, I(1), 93-108.